-Early photography was not easy.
-The wet-plate collodian process used between the 1850s and 1880s uses a solution of gun-cotton in ether and alcohol and requires the entire photographic process including coating the plate, exposing and developing it to be completed within fifteen minutes.
+Wet plate photography was not easy.
+The wet-plate collodion process used between the 1850s and 1880s uses a solution of gun-cotton in ether and alcohol and requires the entire photographic process including coating the plate, exposing and developing it to be completed within fifteen minutes.

-I am familiar with the work of most of the photographers in the program, but curiously I had not come across Roger Fenton.
+I was familiar with the work of most of the photographers in the program, with the exception of Roger Fenton.
 I was hugely impressed by his images and a little research showed him to be an extremely important photographer.
 Born into a wealthy banking family in 1819, he studied law at Oxford and painting in Paris before he took up photography, learning the early Calotype process developed by Fox Talbot.
 Fenton was a founder member of the Photographic Society (later the Royal Photographic Society), the first official photographer of the British Museum and quite possibly the world’s first officially appointed war photographer, photographing the Crimean War in the first systematic coverage of a conflict in 1855.

 The depth of field made possible by the large format, together with marvellous tone and composition make Roger Fenton’s work quite extraordinary.
 In addition to his war photography he shot royal portraits, architecture, landscapes (such as those of Bolton Abbey covered in the documentary) and still life.
 He regarded photography as both art and business and abandoned it entirely in 1863 to return to law when he saw its status was diminished to a craft – illustrated by the 1862 International Exhibition’s placement of photography in the section reserved for instruments and machinery.
 He died only a few years later in 1869.

 Large format film photography